-Despite the passive nature of the thermal bath, looking into the possibility of work extraction by slightly breaking the thermality is interesting.
+Despite the passive nature of the thermal bath, exploring the possibility of extracting work by slightly breaking its thermal equilibrium is interesting.
 The simplest way is to add a small system, such as a qubit, with its temperature \footnote{The qubit can be in a thermal mixed state, with which a temperature is associated based on the relative level populations.
-In this sense, there exists a second thermal bath bringing the ensemble of qubits to the equilibrium mixed state.} different from that of the thermal bath.
+In this sense, there exists a second thermal bath that brings the ensemble of qubits to an equilibrium mixed state.} different from that of the thermal bath.
 In this case, the small system can act as a second bath, allowing an external agent to possibly extract work from the heat flow between them, as in a conventional heat engine.
 This also means that the JC-FT formulated by \eq{JC-FT}, and its derived relations \eq{W_2nd_law} and \eq{JC-FT_i}, do not hold exactly.
 In this paper, we will study the work statistics of cyclic irreversible processes controlled by an external agent acting on a thermal bath or with an appended qubit in the EFT approach.
 The agent also collects the work extracted during a cyclic process.
-In this approach, we assume the agent can couple to a particular observable or quasiparticle excitation of the thermal bath or the combined system of the qubit and thermal bath through a time-dependent coupling strength.
+In this approach, we assume the agent can couple to a particular observable or quasiparticle excitation of the thermal bath, or to the combined system of the qubit and thermal bath, via a time-dependent coupling strength.
 Then, the WCF can be expressed in terms of the real-time correlation functions (or the spectral density) of the quasiparticle-like observable, thereby bypassing the difficulties encountered in directly solving non-equilibrium many-body dynamics.
 We summarize our EFT setups\footnote{Interestingly, this EFT setup is quite parallel with the post-Newtonian EFT approach proposed in \cite{Lin:2024bmg} for the study of reduced dynamics of the qubit-like Unruh-DeWitt (UDW) type detectors \cite{PhysRevD.14.870, DeWitt:1980hx} near a black hole as a thermal bath.} for studying work statistics in Fig. \ref{fig_scheme}.

 Using the EFT approach, in this paper, we can show that the JC-FT for the pure thermal bath holds to all orders of the driven coupling, and so does the second law $W_{\rm ext}<0$.
 This shows the passivity of thermal states explicitly and is a nontrivial all-order generalization of the result of \cite{Bartolotta:2017rth}, which considered the work statistics under a $\lambda(t) \phi^4$ driven protocol with $\phi$ a relativistic scalar field based on the perturbation method of scattering amplitude up to ${\cal O}(\lambda^2)$.
 As for the setup in Fig. \ref{fig_scheme}(b) with an equilibrium-breaking qubit attached to thermal bath, the resultant amount and the sign of the work extraction $W_{\rm ext}$ depends on (i) the source function of the driven protocol, (ii) the spectral density of the thermal operator, (iii) types of qubit, e.g., spin, fermion of Dirac or Majorana \cite{ho2014decoherence, liu2016decoherence} types as considered below, (iv) the spectral gap of the qubit Hamiltonian, and (v) the respective temperatures of thermal bath and qubit.
 We can determine the $W_{\rm ext}>0$ regime by systematically surveying the parameter space.
 This can help build a quantum engine with a single heat bath and a qubit.